denisousa/oficial-mc3-repository/README.md

 ## Notes
 - The project works exclusively for Ubuntu
 - You can make project settings in the .env file
-- If you want to do quick tests, use `mini_qualitas_corpus_clean` which is downloaded together with the other datasets.
 - Another way to do quick experiments is to use `parameters_grid_search_mini.yml` which is a smaller version of the parameters used for grid_search.

 ### 1. Remove the requirement to use Sudo